St. Lawrence University: History

+Undergraduate admissions

+In 2024, St. Lawrence accepted 63.5% of undergraduate applicants, with admission standards considered very high, applicant competition considered average, and with those admitted having an average 3.6 high school GPA.
+The college does not require submission of standardized test scores, St. Lawrence being a test optional school.
+Those accepted that submitted test scores had an average 1330 SAT score (19% submitting scores) or average 30 ACT score (5% submitting scores).

 For the class of 2022 (enrolled fall 2018), St. Lawrence received 6,458 applications and accepted 2,975 (46.1%).
 The number enrolling was 643; the yield rate (the percentage of accepted students who enroll) was 21.6%.
 In terms of class rank, 36% of enrolled freshmen were in the top 10% of their high school classes; 73% ranked in the top quarter.
 The average GPA for entering freshmen was 3.55, the average SAT score was 1260, and the average ACT score was 28.

 The class of 2018 (enrolled fall 2014) included 34.2% from New York State, 56.2% from 31 other states, and 9% international students representing 63 countries.
 Of the 643 matriculants in 2018, 52% were female, 48% were male.

 Academics

 Majors and programs

 In total there are 40 majors available and 36 minors.
 St. Lawrence has 3+2 engineering programs run jointly with five other colleges, and a 4+1 MBA at Clarkson University.
 Students are also free to take classes at nearby Clarkson University, SUNY Potsdam, and SUNY Canton.
 Its most popular undergraduate majors, based on 2021 graduates, were: